Ruudddiiii/TB3_Task/README.md

 10) In str_l.py we are giving value of m and c of y = mx + c line as input and 5 TBs will reach this line in minimum time.

+11) In circle_consen.py we are giving value of (a,b) centre and radius r of circle and the 5 TBs will try to reach there in minimum time.